 The Fund's fundamental policies are written and will be interpreted broadly.
 For example, the policies will be interpreted to refer to the 1940 Act and the related rules as they are in effect from time to time, and to interpretations and modifications of or relating to the 1940 Act by the SEC and others as they are given from time to time.
 When a policy provides that an investment practice may be conducted as permitted by the 1940 Act, the policy will be interpreted to mean either that the 1940 Act expressly permits the practice or that the 1940 Act does not prohibit the practice.

-Non-Fundamental Investment Policies
+Non-Fundamental Investment Policy

-The Fund observes the following policies, which are not deemed fundamental and which may be changed without shareholder vote.
-The Fund may not:
+The Fund observes the following policy, which is not deemed fundamental and may be changed without shareholder approval.
+The Fund may not invest in any issuer for purposes of exercising control or management.